-Proposed rule change would cut sulfur dioxide emissions in southwest Detroit
+Rule change would cut sulfur dioxide in SW Detroit

 Residents in southwest Detroit may benefit from new proposed rules governing air emissions from two major industrial operations.

 Sulfur dioxide emissions from a pair of U.S. Steel plants would be reduced under a new rule before the Legislature.
 The operations are the boiler houses at Zug Island and the hot strip mill reheat furnaces in Ecorse.

 State officials have negotiated on sulfur dioxide emissions with five companies in southwest Detroit in recent years.
 U.S Steel was the lone holdout.
 The new rule, which requires approval from the Legislature, would put new restrictions on the company.

 Detroit’s southwest neighborhoods have been plagued by poor air quality for decades.
 Sulfur dioxide is a gas produced by the burning of fossil fuels and through other large industrial processes; it has been linked to human respiratory illnesses.